static-archives/Hyperion-Injector/README.md

 # 2. You cant create new threads
 Since this is borrowing a thread, make sure you return from DllMain as quick as possible or else it may sense somethings up.
 This injector is meant for performing quick tasks. <br>
-Alternatively, if you wish to create a new theead you will have to use your own bypass for thread creation.
+Alternatively, if you wish to create a new thread you will have to use your own bypass for thread creation.

 # 3. Keep it minimal
-To heavily reduce the risk of detection, try to use C code snd C functions if at all possible.
+To heavily reduce the risk of detection, try to use C code and C functions if at all possible.
 C++17 and up has a lot of great features but they all rely heavily on dependencies.
 The std library uses a ton of dependencies.
+Every import you use has a chance of being hooked -- even malloc.
 I recommend use very minimal functions and avoid complex C++ code, virtual classes etc.